kumarvgit/python3/ProgramFlow/README.md

 ### MOst function which operate on object does not return any value like list.sort() - this sorts the list directly

 ### Dict needs an immutable object as key

+#### Data and time is stored as 32 bit signed integer since 1 jan 1970, this is going to overflow sometime in Feb, 2038 since it will go out of range of int, on 32bit combuters